6 Days Tour Omo River Tribes

 After breakfast, you will set out on a drive towards Jinka, the administrative town of the Omo Valley tribes.
 Along the way, you will stop at the UNESCO-listed Konso village, known for its ancient terracing and hard-working farming communities.
 The Konso people have cultivated the challenging terrain for over 500 years, creating a remarkable agricultural landscape.

 In the afternoon, you will reach Jinka, where you will visit the Ari people.
-The Ari tribe is known for their pottery, beekeeping, and local beer-making
+The Ari tribe is known for their pottery, beekeeping, and local beer-making traditions.
+You will have the opportunity to observe their daily lives, interact with the community, and gain insight into their unique cultural practices.

 Overnight: Jinka Resort or Eco Omo Lodge